Mugwort: China

 There are several references to the Chinese using mugwort in cuisine.
 The famous Chinese poet Su Shi in the 11th century mentioned it in one of his poems.
 There are even older poems and songs that can be tracked back to 3 BC.
-It was often called lóuhāo (蒌蒿) or àicǎo (艾草) in Mandarin.
+Some names include lóuhāo (蒌蒿) or àicǎo (艾草) in Mandarin.
 Mugwort can be prepared as a cold dish or can be stir-fried with fresh or smoked meat.
 The Hakka Taiwanese also use it to make chhú-khak-ké (鼠麹粿), doughy sweet dumplings.
 Mugwort is also used as a flavoring and colorant for a seasonal rice dish.

 In traditional Chinese medicine, mugwort is used in a pulverized and aged form – called moxa in English (from Japanese mogusa) – to perform moxibustion, that is, to burn on specific acupuncture points on the patient's body to achieve therapeutic effects.
 There is a belief that moxibustion of mugwort is effective at increasing the cephalic positioning of fetuses who were in a breech position before the intervention.
-A Cochrane review in 2012 found that moxibustion may be beneficial in reducing the need for ECV, but stressed a need for well-designed randomised controlled trials to evaluate this usage.
+A Cochrane review in 2012 found that moxibustion does not reduce the risk of breech presentation at birth compared to placebo, but stressed a need for well-designed randomised controlled trials to evaluate this usage.